cc24853/First-Assignment-Documentation/README.md

 PASSWORD";

-         (use will use the warrgarble form eariler here)
+         (you will use the warrgarble form eariler here)

 Stap 9: escape this hell with CTRL +X, then press Y and then ENTER.

-step 10: now that you are free, you can modify sudo nano /etc/ircd-hybrid/ircd.motd (the message of the day) to your hearts desire
+step 10: now that you are free, you can modify sudo nano /etc/ircd-hybrid/ircd.motd (the message of the day) to your hearts desire,

-        , but you do not need to.
+         but you do not need to.

 Step 11: restart everything with sudo /etc/init.d/ircd-hybrid restart